cneira/zcage/README.md

 * Exclusive IP networking by default
 * Support for brands sparse, ipkg, lipkg, bhyve and lx.
 * Import docker images to create lx branded zones
+* Import cloud-init images to be used by bhyve.

 ##  Demo